 Suffer the Little Children

-Stopping the forced separation of children from their mothers
+Stopping forced separations of children from mothers in UK and US

-Kindly sponsored by Emma Lewell-Buck MP for South Shields
+Kindly sponsored by Tulip Siddiq, MP for Hampstead & Kilburn

-Suffer the Little Children – a Dossier by Legal Action for Women documenting mothers’ struggle in the family courts in England – will be launched at the meeting.
-The Dossier could not be more timely as the Children and Social Work Bill is now in the Commons and a public outcry has exposed the treatment of mothers who have suffered domestic violence by the family courts.
+Suffer the Little Children – a Dossier by Legal Action for Women documenting mothers’ struggle in the family courts in England, will be launched at the meeting.

-A child protection social worker has warned about the government’s latest plans:
+A child protection social worker warns us about the government’s latest plans: